The Registration Examination

 Note: We do not receive notification when documents are uploaded.

-Please visit the Supervision page of our website for more information about clinical supervision requirements.
+Please visit the Supervision page of our website for more information about clinical supervisor qualifications and supervision requirements.

 To view your profile on the Public Register, please visit the Find a Registered Psychotherapist page of CRPO’s website.
 The Public Register contains information about all CRPO members and allows anyone to confirm whether a person is a member of the College, and to learn the person’s registration status, discipline history (if any) and their employment information.